 Supplement- Taking some quality supplements can help you protect the body from harmful alcohol effects and speed up the recovery process.
 You should especially look into Vitamin C, Magnesium, Vitamins group B, Alpha Lipoic Acid

-Nutrition & Excercise- We can't stretch that enough!
+Nutrition & Exercise- We can't stretch that enough!
 A well-balanced diet and regular physical activity can help you improve your overall wellbeing and more specifically your cognitive function!

 Alcohol Alternatives- Why not try some amazing new products on the market such as Kombucha or herbal non-alcoholic drinks?
 There are so many great brands to choose from so give it a try!

 Remember that the key to a healthy brain is consistency.
-When you incorporate those tips in your daily lifestyle you will notice the difference!
-Alcohol can be fun when you drink smartly, but remember that it can also be dangerous.
+When you incorporate those tips into your daily lifestyle you will notice the difference!
+Alcohol can be fun when you drink it occasionally and within limits, but remember that it can also be dangerous.
 If you think you may have an alcohol problem always seek help!